Large fire at long-closed Golden Corral on Indy's far east side

 Crews from the Indianapolis Fire Department were called around 4:10 a.m.
 Wednesday to a building fire at 10103 E. Washington St. and found smoke and fire coming from the vacant restaurant.

-The Golden Corral at that location closed nearly four ears ago, according to a Facebook post from Nov.
+The Golden Corral at that location closed nearly four years ago, according to a Facebook post from Nov.
 24, 2020.

 It’s not clear how the fire began or if anyone is hurt.